 There are two main ways to control the variables that affect the quality of your sound: (1) before recording, choose the right gear and create a good recording environment; and (2) after recording, use an audio editing tool to remove remaining background noise in post-production.

-But these days, artificial intelligence (AI) and machine learning are making it easier to fix bad audio when you’re editing, even if you’re not a pro.
 Descript’s Studio Sound is a good example.
-With one click, it removes background noise, reverb, plus other sounds you don’t want, and enhances your voice, so it sounds like you recorded in a studio.
+With one click, it removes background noise, reverb, plus other sounds you don’t want, and makes voice enhancements, so it sounds like you recorded in a studio.

-But while Studio Sound can work wonders, you should still be doing everything you can to get the best possible audio when you record.
+While Studio Sound can work wonders, you should still be doing everything you can to get the best possible audio when you record.
 Here are five things you can do to capture clean audio.

-1. Record in the quietest environment possible
+Record in the quietest environment possible

 The most obvious way to eliminate noise from your recordings is by finding a quiet space away from potential interruptions, ambient sounds, and background noise.

 Keep in mind that the sound of your voice bounces off hard surfaces like windows and tiles—which you want to avoid.
-Try recording in a room with carpet, ideally one with soft furniture and curtains, all of which can absorb and dampen echoes.
+Try recording in a room with carpet, and ideally one with soft furniture and curtains, all of which can absorb and dampen echoes.
 Or, even better, record in a closet, surrounded by clothes.

 Soft surfaces are less likely to bounce back sound than hard surfaces like concrete.
 “So you get a very dry sort of sound off the mic, and that dry sound is what we want,” Prem says.
 “That’s the goal.”